gblazquez/bowshockpy/docs/source/index.rst

      $ bowshockpy -r inputfile.py

-2. Importing ``BowshockPy`` package in your Python code: We include an :doc:`notebook tutorial<examples/notebook_tutorial>` that shows how to use the main classes.
+2. Import ``BowshockPy`` package in your Python code: We include an :doc:`notebook tutorial<examples/notebook_tutorial>` that shows how to use the main classes.
 Although the notebook contains an explanation of their basic functioning, see the :doc:`API Reference<api/index>` for a detailed documentation.

 A description of the outputs of ``BowshockPy`` can be found in the :doc:`output section<user_guide/outputs>`.